ahgamut/ahgamut.github.io/content/posts/2021-07-13-ape-python.md

 However, my initial plan with Cosmopolitan was not to compile Lua, it was to compile Python.
-Since February, I've been trying to understand how Cosmopolitan works, reading the repo code and submitting PRs occasionally, and finally I have an actually portable version of Python 2.7.18[^py2eoltho] -- you can build it from the repository [here][cosmo_py27].
+Since February, I've been trying to understand how Cosmopolitan works, reading the repo code and submitting PRs occasionally, and finally I have an actually portable version of Python 2.7.18 (and 3.6.14[^py2eoltho]) -- you can build it from the repository [here][cosmo_py27].
 It's not solid as Lua 5.4 because it currently passes only a third of the regression tests, but most of the parts are there.
 For example, here's a GIF showing a simple [Flask webapp][flask] running via the `python.com` APE.

 ![webapp](/images/ape-python.gif)